The Competition Law Forum's strength lies in its membership, which is drawn from as wide a range of backgrounds as possible.

 - Companies without any direct or indirect competition law representation in the UK: 2000

 The Forum membership is by invitation only.
-For more information on CLF membership please contact Dr Liza Lovdahl-Gormsen.
+To discuss membership or apply to join the forum please contact

 Competition Law Forum members include some of the most expert and experienced lawyers, academics and government officials and international civil servants working on competition law.